EU nations clinch $2.1T budget, virus aid deal after 4 days

 Rarely had a summit been as ill-tempered as this one, and it was the longest since a five-day summit in Nice, France, in 2000, when safeguarding national interests in institutional reforms long was a stumbling block.

-“There were extremely tense moments,” said Macron.
+“There were extremely tense moments,” Macron said.

 Still, considering every EU leader had the right of veto on the whole package, the joint commitment to invest and spend such funds could be seen as a success.